State transfer with separable optical beams and variational quantum algorithms with classical light: Introduction

 In this paper, we take a step ahead and ask if there can be a further simplification.
 We start with the question: whether classically entangled beams can themselves be replaced by classically separable beams in information theoretic processes, perhaps, in higher dimensions?
-By classically separable beams, we mean those beams that can be obtained as incoherent superpositions of pure separable beams.
+As mentioned earlier, by classically separable beams, we mean those beams that can be obtained as incoherent superpositions of pure separable beams.
 To answer this question, we first introduce equivalent beams, analogous to equivalent states, proposed in \cite{Bharath14} in the quantum domain.
 Equivalent beams are best understood through {\it $SU(2)$--coherent beams}. $SU(2)$ coherent beams share all the properties of $SU(2)$ coherent states.
 These beams have been experimentally realised recently with OAM modes \cite{tuan2018realizing}.
 The set of $SU(2)$- coherent beams forms an overcomplete basis.
 So, any beam can be expanded in this basis.
 The expansion of any beam in this basis is termed as its {\it Q-- representation}.
 Two optical beams are recognized to be {\it equivalent} if they share the same Q-- representation.
-Interestingly, the higher--dimensional (e.g., OAM) equivalent beams of a pure lower dimensional (e.g., fully polarised) beam turn out to be highly mixed.
-More importantly, the equivalent beams of a lower dimensional classically entangled beam can, in fact, be separable.
-Thus, this formalism provides us with a tool to harness highly mixed separable states for information processing.
+Interestingly, higher--dimensional (e.g., OAM) equivalent beams of a pure lower dimensional (e.g., fully polarised) beam turn out to be highly mixed.
+More importantly, equivalent beams of a lower dimensional classically entangled beam can, in fact, be separable.
+Thus, this formalism provides us with a tool to harness highly mixed separable beams for information processing.

 As an application of this formalism, we propose a protocol for transferring information from the path degree of freedom to the OAM degree of freedom of a classical beam.
 This protocol is the classical optical version of a protocol, recently proposed by us in \cite{Asthana21} in the quantum realm.
-Due to experimental advancements in generation, manipulation and detection of OAM modes \cite{Allen1999iv, andrews2012angular, allen2011orbital, marrucci2011spin}, this protocol may be easily implemented.
+Noting the advancements in generation, manipulation and detection of OAM modes \cite{Allen1999iv, andrews2012angular, allen2011orbital, marrucci2011spin}, we believe that this protocol may be implemented experimentally.